Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Introduction

 \section{Introduction}

 Millions of people (nearly 1 in 5 American adults) are touched by mental illness \citep{dieleman2016us}.
 The majority of people affected never access care \cite{center2015behavioral}, due to structural barriers including the high cost of treatment and the lack of trained professionals to meet the demand \cite{kazdin2011rebooting,mojtabai2011barriers,kantor2017perceived}.
-One promising remedy for under-treatment and to meet the demand for mental health care is the use of online peer counseling platforms, because of the benefits of anonymity, empowerment, and access \cite{houston2002internet,melling2011online,powell2007investigating}.
+One promising remedy for under-treatment and, to meet the demand for mental healthcare, is the use of online peer counseling platforms, which provide the benefits of anonymity, empowerment, and ease of access \cite{houston2002internet,melling2011online,powell2007investigating}.
 Online peer counseling platforms have been proven effective in reducing people's self-reported anxiety and depression and improving their quality of life \citep{clarke2005overcoming,eysenbach2004health}.
-Nevertheless, studies show that online support groups are not always effective as expected \citep{hogan2002social}, largely due to support seekers' negative experiences with unhelpful supporters \citep{smithson2011problem,burke2010membership,burke2008mind}.
+Nevertheless, studies show that online support groups are not always as effective as expected \citep{hogan2002social}, largely due to support seekers' negative experiences with unhelpful supporters \footnote{In this work, we use \textit{peer counselors} (or sometimes supporters, or support providers) to refer to the individuals providing help and use \textit{support seekers} to refer to people seeking or receiving support. }\citep{smithson2011problem,burke2010membership,burke2008mind}.
 Supporters are the key to the success of online peer counseling platforms \cite{ali2015online}, and the quality of the support that seekers receive within a community heavily depends on those providing support.
-Thus, finding ways to help peer counselors be more helpful and supportive remains especially important.
+Thus, finding ways to help peer counselors be more helpful and supportive is important.